About Us

 Tour Our School

-The School Year
+The School Year Calendar

-School begins one week from the Labor Day holiday and ends the Thursday preceding the Memorial Day weekend.
+School begins one week from the Labor Day holiday and ends the Friday preceding the Memorial Day weekend.
 We follow a modified Fairfax County School Calendar meaning that will be closed days when Fairfax County Schools are closed.
 The Director reserves the right to close school in the event of catastrophic emergencies.
 Examples may be no electricity or no water.

 Parent Orientation Night

-Parent Orientation Night is held Thursday night after the Labor Day holiday at 7:00 p.m. in the school auditorium.
+Parent Orientation Night is held Tuesday night after the Labor Day holiday at 7:00 p.m. in the school auditorium.
 The Director will go over school policies and procedures, and introduce the faculty.
 Afterward, you will meet your child’s teacher who will discuss classroom goals and procedures.

 Open House for Parents and Children

-Open House for your child will be the Friday morning after Parent Orientation Night.
+Open House for your child will be the Wednesday morning after Parent Orientation Night.
 Teachers will be in the classrooms to meet their students.
 We suggest that you visit for a half-hour during the following time allotted for your child’s class:

-Schedule for Friday Open House:
+Schedule for Friday Open House - Wednesday, September 4th, 2019:

 9:30 - 10:30 AM All 3-year-old classes

-10:30 - 11:30 AM All 4-year-old classes and the 2 ½ year old class
+10:30 - 11:30 AM The 2 ½ classes and All 4-year-old classes

 September School Hours